-People often view grazing livestock as being incompatible with managing for wildlife.
-Although this can be the case, when properly utilized grazing can be beneficial to wildlife habitat.
+Some people consider livestock grazing to be incompatible with wildlife management.
+Although this can be the case, sound grazing management can be beneficial to wildlife habitat.
 Focusing on good land management as opposed to strictly livestock production allows a landowner to adjust the presence or absence of livestock as well as a grazing time and intensity level that is beneficial for both plant health and diversity.